UGA Bulletin Logo

 See Course Details

-A survey of statistical methods, with applications in public health and the biological sciences, including multiple regression, clinical trials, analysis of variance, categorical data analysis, and logistic regression.
-Motivating examples are drawn from public health and bio-medicine.
+A survey of statistical methods, with applications in public health and the biological sciences, including study design and clinical trials, categorical data analysis, simple and multiple linear regression, analysis of variance, and logistic regression.
+Motivating examples are drawn from public health and biomedicine.

 See Course Details